 6. Join your local library

 Love reading?
 Join your local library and borrow books for free instead of buying new titles.You'd be surprised how the savings add up.
+Be sure to check out apps like Libby where you can borrow digital and audiobooks from your local library without having to go in!

 7. Get "cancel" happy